 • Simply feel happier outside the group

 That guilt isn’t a moral compass.
-It’s a conditioned alarm system that hasn’t realised you’re safe yet.
+It’s a conditioned alarm system that hasn’t realized you’re safe yet.

 Many people coming out of intense religious settings were praised for being: